-I came to Salmon Brook with a fracture in my right leg after a hit and run incident that left me unable to provide adequate care for myself.
+My right leg was fractured after a hit and run incident that left me unable to provide adequate care for myself.
 The physical therapy and occupational therapy I received, and the extra support from their rehab department, helped me make strides in the healing process.
 Social services worked extensively with agencies in the community to secure safe and more appropriate housing for me.
 After a short stay with Salmon Brook I was able to give up my previously unsafe apartment and secure a new independent apartment.

 - William D.

-I came to Salmon Brook after suffering from gunshot wounds in my abdomen.
+After suffering an injury to my abdomen, I came to stay at Salmon Brook.
 I previously resided independently in the community.
-After working extensively with your wound care nurse, my wound closed.
+After working extensively with your wound care nurse, my wound healed.
 Social Services assisted me with returning home to my apartment in the community, after only a short stay at Salmon Brook.
 Thank you.

 - Steven S.

-I came to Salmon Brook suffering from a fractured right hip and right shoulder.
-Because I lived independently in the community I was unable to return to my apartment.
+Because I lived independently in the community I was unable to return to my apartment after suffering from a fractured right hip and right shoulder.
 Upon admission, I had limited mobility and required a higher level of support.
 While I was at Salmon Brook I received physical therapy and occupational therapy from the therapy department and they helped me excel in my recovery.
 Social services assisted me in paying bills and maintaining my apartment in the community, which upon completion of my successful therapy, I returned home to.
 I was set up with home health to assisted me with adjusting to my home in the community which allowed me to have a successful reintegration.
 With Deep Gratitude.

 - Pamela K.